 Many phones also have a blue light filter.
 The filter, which should also be located in display settings, lets you adjust the amount of blue light emitted from your screen.
 This is a great option for those who can’t see well in dark mode, but want protection from blue light.

 AVOID SCREEN GLARE: If you’re viewing your screen in a dark room, the bright light from default display settings can cause an irritating glare — an uncomfortable level of contrast between the screen and your surroundings.
 Using dark mode will cut the glare from your screen significantly for comfortable viewing.

 You also can dim your screen manually in light mode or set your brightness to adjust automatically based on the surrounding lighting.
 Either option will effectively reduce glare if you prefer not to use dark mode.

 Is dark mode better for your eyes?

 While dark mode has a lot of benefits, it may not be better for your eyes.
 Using dark mode is helpful in that it’s easier on the eyes than a stark, bright white screen.
-However, using a dark screen requires our pupils to dilate which can make it harder to focus on the screen.
+However, using a dark screen requires your pupils to dilate which can make it harder to focus on the screen.

 Why does eye dilation make it harder to see?
 When your pupils dilate, your vision becomes less clear.
 When your pupils constrict under bright light, your vision sharpens.
 Just like a camera, a smaller aperture provides greater depth of focus.
-For this reason, it may be more difficult for some people to clearly see detail in dark mode.
+For this reason, it may be more difficult for some people to clearly see screen details in dark mode.

 In other words, white letters can appear to bleed into a black background, making it more difficult to read, especially if the print is fine.